 In order to illustrate the process of determining whether a given laser system will damage an optic, a number of example calculations of laser induced damage threshold are given below.
 For assistance with performing similar calculations, we provide a spreadsheet calculator that can be downloaded by clicking the button to the right.
-To use the calculator, enter the specified LIDT value of the optic under consideration and the relevant parameters of your laser.
+To use the calculator, enter the specified LIDT value of the optic under consideration and the relevant parameters of your laser system in the green boxes.
+The spreadsheet will then calculate a linear power density for CW and pulsed systems, as well as an energy density value for pulsed systems.
+These values are used to calculate adjusted, scaled LIDT values for the optics based on accepted scaling laws.
+This calculator assumes a Gaussian beam profile, so a correction factor must be introduced for other beam shapes (uniform, etc.).
+The LIDT scaling laws are determined from empirical relationships; their accuracy is not guaranteed.
+Remember that absorption by optics or coatings can significantly reduce LIDT in some spectral regions.
+These LIDT values are not valid for ultrashort pulses less than one nanosecond in duration.